zsolttakacs2000/starter-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University os Glasgow
+- name: University of Glasgow
   url: https://www.gla.ac.uk/

 # Short bio (displayed in user profile at end of posts)